-The case is captioned Terry West, et al v.
-Borough of Roseland et al, Essex County Superior Court Docket No. ESX-L-7620-14 and the six officers' attorney was Patrick P. Toscano, Jr. of Caldwell.
+The case is captioned Geraldine A. Miller v.
+Gloucester County Improvement Authority, Gloucester County Superior Court Docket No. GLO-L-376-18 and the six officers' attorney was Jacqueline M. Vigilante of Mullica Hill.
 The lawsuit and settlement agreement are on-line here.
 A news story published when the lawsuit was filed is on-line here.

 The settlement agreement contains a confidentiality clause, which prevents the parties to the suit from publicly disclosing the settlement terms.
 Fortunately, however, these confidentiality clauses do not trump the public's right to obtain copies of settlement agreements that arise out of lawsuits in which a government agency or official is a defendant.

 None of lawsuit's allegations have been proven or disproven in court.
-Settlement agreements typically state that payment does not constitute an admission of wrongdoing by any of the defendants.
-All that is known for sure is that Roseland or its insurer, for whatever reason, decided that it would rather pay $325,000 and promote the two sergeants than take the matter to trial.
+The Settlement agreement states that the $55,000 payment does not constitute an admission of wrongdoing by Pepe, Atkinson, the Authority or any of the Authority's officials and employees.
+All that is known for sure is that the Authority or its insurer, for whatever reason, decided that it would rather pay $55,000 than take the matter to trial.
 Perhaps the defendants' decision was done to save further legal expense and the costs of trying what were in fact exaggerated or meritless claims.
 Or, perhaps the claims were true and the defendants wanted to avoid being embarrassed at trial.
 This is the problem when cases resolve before trial--it is impossible to know the truth of what really happened.